mpolednik/cloud-native-brno/README.md

 app-75b6d4cdc6-nsf8c   1/1       Running   0          1m
 ```

 Magic.
-We've been able to transfer the initial deployment resource into a pod resource, and our controllers filled in the details to make it run.
+We've been able to transfer the initial deployment resource into a pod resource, and our controllers filled in the details to make it work.

-This cluster is not capable of doing networking yet, but we could still poke around the underlying containers to see that our app really works.
+This cluster is not capable of doing networking yet, but we can still poke around the underlying containers to see that our app really works.

 ```bash
 $ docker ps -a